Minor in Architectural Studies (ARST)

 Turn your minor into a major advantage

-If you’re planning to apply for the MArch, students are recommended to use their undergraduate studies to develop a broad knowledge base that supplements the discipline-specific training in architecture.
-Examples include taking courses in the humanities, social sciences, fine arts, biological and physical sciences, computer science, commerce and management.
-Creative courses that develop skills in 2D graphics and 3D modeling or fabrication are particularly beneficial, as are whenever possible, collaborative experiential learning experiences.
-Especially recommended are the following courses:
+Students planning to apply for the MArch should use their undergraduate studies to develop a broad knowledge base that supplements the discipline-specific training in architecture.
+This means you'll want to consider taking courses in the humanities, social sciences, fine arts, biological and physical sciences, computer science, commerce and management.

 Questions?